invesalius/gsoc/gsoc_application.md

 Applicants are encouraged to submit draft proposals, linking to Google Drive with permission for mentors to comment.

 Introduce yourself and send the link to the mentor's email.
 Use "GSoC 2026: Application" as the message subject.
-Use this email topic for future discussions during the application, .
+Use this email topic for future discussions during the application.

 The Google Drive folder must be named with the following pattern "GSoC2026_LastName_FirstName" and must contain the following files: